 Description: Conduct at least one, but no more than three, campaigns to educate the public about pedestrian safety.
-In partnership with local police departments, municipalities, schools and other partners, Cross County Connection will utilize the NJTPA's Street Smart NJ materials to educate motorists, pedestrians, and bicyclists about pedestrian safety issues.
-Materials will be distributed alongroadway corridors with high incidence of pedestrian issues.
+In partnership with local police departments, municipalities, schools and other partners, CCCTMA will use the NJTPA''s Street Smart NJ materials to educate motorists, pedestrians, and bicyclists about pedestrian safety issues.
+Materials will be distributed along roadway corridors with high incidence of pedestrian issues.
 Materials will be delivered to local businesses, public locations and the public, with emphasis on providing services in EJ municipalities.